-The manufacture of this cream performed a survey of pregnant women who used Mederma Stretch Marks therapy for 12 weeks and found out that 76% of women were satisfied with the appearance of their stretch marks after use of it.
+The manufacturer of this cream surveyed pregnant women who used Mederma Stretch Marks therapy for 12 weeks and found that 76% of women were satisfied with the appearance of their stretch marks after use of it.

-This is a very cost-effective product and you only have to use once a day to the affected areas.
+This is a very cost-effective product, and you only have to use it once a day in the affected areas.
 Buy it from Amazon here.

 3. COS Naturals Stretch Marks and Scars Cream

 Stretch marks creams containing Hyaluronic acid is also supported by data for lowering the incidence of stretch marks in pregnant women.

 Hyaluronic acid increases resistance to mechanical forces and stimulates fibroblast and collagen production (14).

 Two research studies tested two proprietary stretch marks creams containing Hyaluronic acid as an active ingredient (and other vitamins and fatty acids) in pregnant women.
 They showed that when applied daily through massage during the second trimester, it significantly reduced the incidence of Stretch marks (15-16).

 However, I couldn’t find the exact stretch mark cream with Hyaluronic acid that these studies used but COS Naturals Stretch Marks cream looks very promising.